Marillion: Seasons End and Holidays in Eden (1989–1992)

 After the split, the band found Steve Hogarth, the former keyboardist and vocalist of the Europeans and the duo How We Live.
-Hogarth first stepped into Pete Trewavas garage 24 January 1989 and got the job three months later on April 25, as the group had already recorded some demos of the next studio album, which eventually would have become Seasons End.
-Hogarth was a significant contrast to Fish, coming from a new wave musical background instead of progressive rock.
+Hogarth first sang with the band in Pete Trewavas' garage on 24 January 1989, and the first public pictures together were released in Kerrang! magazine issue 230 on 18 March 1989.
+Hogarth was a significant contrast to Fish, coming from a new wave musical background instead of progressive rock, and possessing a very different vocal style, image and stage presence.
 He had also never owned a Marillion album before joining the band.

-After Fish left the group (taking his lyrics with him), Hogarth set to work crafting new lyrics to existing songs with lyricist and author John Helmer.
-The demo sessions of the songs from Seasons End with Fish vocals and lyrics can be found on the bonus disc of the remastered version of Clutching at Straws, while the lyrics found their way into various Fish solo albums such as his first solo album, Vigil in a Wilderness of Mirrors, some snippets on his second, Internal Exile and even a line or two found its way to his third album, Suits.
+The group had already recorded some demos of the next studio album, which was eventually titled Seasons End, just prior to the split.
+With Fish taking his lyrics with him, Hogarth set to work crafting new words to existing songs, collaborating with lyricist and author John Helmer.
+The demo sessions of the songs from Seasons End with Fish vocals and lyrics can be found on the bonus disc of the remastered version of Clutching at Straws, while those lyrics found their way into various Fish solo albums, such as his first album Vigil in a Wilderness of Mirrors, some snippets on his second album Internal Exile, and even a line or two found its way to his third album Suits.

-The first time Marillion would appear in public with Steve Hogarth as the new singer was, under the banner of Low Fat Youghurts, at the Crooked Billet pub in Stoke Row, on 8 June 1989.
-Only about 100 fans attended that Crooked Billet show, considerably more at Hogarths official introduction to fans at the recording of the promo video for Hooks in You at London's Brixton Academy on 1 August that year, and even more at the Palais des Sports in Besançon, France on 5 October following the release of Seasons End.
-Marillion ended 1989 with their traditional Christmas show at London's Hammersmith Odeon, and kicked off 26 January 1990 with the Seasons End world tour, in front of 180,000 people at Hollywood Rock Festival in Rio de Janeiro, then rolling through Canada and North America before returning to Europe.
+The first time Marillion would appear in public with Steve Hogarth as the new singer was under the banner of Low Fat Yoghurts, at the Crooked Billet pub in Stoke Row, on 8 June 1989.
+Only about 100 fans attended that Crooked Billet show, while considerably more attended Hogarth's official introduction to fans at the recording of the promo video for "Hooks in You" at London's Brixton Academy on 1 August that year.
+Hogarth's first proper concert with Marillion was at the Palais des Sports in Besançon, France on 5 October following the release of Seasons End.
+The band ended 1989 with their traditional Christmas show at London's Hammersmith Odeon, and kicked off 1990 with the beginning of the Seasons End world tour, in front of 180,000 people at Hollywood Rock Festival in Rio de Janeiro in January, then rolling through Canada and North America before returning to Europe.
 The tour would prove to be the longest that Hogarth has thus far undertaken with Marillion.
-Although the tour wouldn't end in the UK until July, that Marillion ended the Seasons End tour in the UK at Wembley Arena highlighted how successful the shift from Fish to the new frontman Hogarth had been.
+The tour ended in the UK in July, with a sold out show at Wembley Arena, highlighting how successful the shift from Fish to the new frontman Hogarth had been.